palantir/gradle-guide/guide/adopting-the-configuration-cache.md

    - `GRADLE_USER_HOME`
    - Gradle Daemon JVM
 2. Init scripts
-3. buildSrc and included build logic build contents (build scripts, sources, and intermediate build outputs)
+3. `buildSrc` and included build logic build contents (build scripts, sources, and intermediate build outputs)
-4. Build and Settings scripts, including included scripts (apply from: foo.gradle)
+4. Build and Settings scripts, including included scripts (`apply from: 'foo.gradle'`)
-5. Gradle configuration files (Version Catalogs, dependency verification files, dependency lock files, gradle.properties files)
+5. Gradle configuration files (Version Catalogs, dependency verification files, dependency lock files, `gradle.properties` files)
 6. Contents of files read at configuration time
 7. File system state checked at configuration time (file presence, directory contents, etc.)
-8. Custom ValueSource values obtained at configuration time (this also includes built-in providers, like providers.exec and providers.fileContents).
+8. Custom `ValueSource` values obtained at configuration time (this also includes built-in providers, like `ProviderFactory#exec` and `ProviderFactory#fileContents`).
 9. System properties used during the configuration phase
 10. Environment variables used during the configuration phase

 ### Configuration outputs
-The configuration phase output is a task [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph), describing the target task and it's dependencies.
+The configuration phase output is a task [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph), describing the target task and its dependencies.
 Different tasks have different dependencies, and thus produce different task graphs.
 However, the target is always at the root of the DAG.
 Here are some of the task graphs of this repository:

 #### Task graph of `./gradlew check`
 ```